natemarks/fluentd-config/README.md

 The purpose of this project is to test various iterations of docker/fluentd/conf/fluent.conf.
 The docker/fluentd/conf directory contains  some experimental configs and a README that describes what each config does and how to use it.

+Fun Fact: When I enabled parsing of the nginx access logs in json format, elasticsearch jsut automagically picked up the fields

 docker-compose starts 4 hosts:

  - web (localhost:80)